Area of intrinsic graphs in homogeneous groups: Introduction

 \begin{teo}[Area formula] We consider a couple $(\W,\V)$ of complementary subgroups of $\G$.
 Let $m$ and $M$ be the topological and the Hausdorff dimensions of $\W$, respectively.
 We consider an open set $A \subset \W$ and a mapping $\phi:A \to \V$.
 We also assume that $\phi$ is intrinsically differentiable at any point of $A$ and that $d\phi:A \to \IL(\W,\V)$ is continuous.
 Setting $\Sigma=\Phi(A)$, where $\Phi$ is the graph map of $\phi$, then for every Borel set $B \subset \Sigma $, we have the formula

-where $\T_x$ is the tangent subgroup of $\Sigma$ at $x$. \end{teo} The proof of the previous theorem corresponds to that of Theorem~\ref{teo:area}.
+where $\T_x$ is the tangent subgroup to $\Sigma$ at $x$. \end{teo} We only assume that the mapping $\phi:A\to\V$ is intrinsically differentiable with continuous intrinsic differential, that is a rather natural assumption.
+The proof of this theorem corresponds to that of Theorem~\ref{teo:area}.
 The symbol $\T_x$ denotes the tangent subgroup to $\mathrm{graph}(\phi)$ at $x$ (Definition~\ref{TangenteP}) and $\cS^M$ denotes the $M$-dimensional spherical measure with respect to the fixed distance $d$ (Section~\ref{sect:FedDens}).

-We first point out that the area formula \eqref{intro:areageneral} does not require that $\G$ is stratified.
-The proof of \eqref{intro:areageneral} involves both the intrinsic differentiability of the parametrizing map $\phi$ and the continuity of its intrinsic differential.
+We first emphasize that the area formula \eqref{intro:areageneral} does not require that $\G$ is stratified.
+The proof of \eqref{intro:areageneral} only involves the intrinsic differentiability of the parametrizing map $\phi$, that corresponds to the blow-up of its intrinsic graph.
 A crucial step is to obtain another {\em representation of the intrinsic Jacobian} $J\Phi(w)$.
 In fact, setting $\U_w=\mathrm{graph}(d\phi_w)$ for every $w \in A$, by interpreting the graph map $w\to wd \phi(w)$ as the restricted group projection $\pi_{\U_w}^{\U_w, \V} |_{\W}$ associated with the splitting $(\U_w, \V)$, we obtain

 where $\bV$ is an orienting unit $p$-vector of $\V$ and $\bW$, $\bU_{w}$ are orienting unit $(q-p)$-vectors of $\W$ and $\U_{w}$, respectively (Proposition~\ref{propjac}).
 The symbol $| \cdot |$ also denotes the norm on multivectors, which is associated with the fixed scalar product.